 - Additional information includes images, bibliography, author, publisher, publication year, key words, subjects, summary, table of contents and more

 - Social science

 - Military studies

 Before 1911, the focus of Chinese literature and history was on the emperors rather than on the culture or history of its citizens.
 During the period of 1900 to 1949, World War II and the Warlord Era created a new era of literature and culture.

 Save Time Discovering History

-The database features more than 120,000 books with high precision scanned full text published from 1900 to 1949.
+The archive features more than 120,000 books with high precision scanned full text published from 1900 to 1949.
 Many of these materials are missing, hard to find, or sold at a very high price in the secondhand book market.